Calgary 2025

 The past several years has seen a strong focus on Canada meeting its climate change commitments through a series of regulations, taxes and mandates aimed at reducing carbon emissions and increasing electrification.
 However, with inflation and the corresponding cost of living crisis, the impetus has shifted towards a focus on bringing the trilemma of reliability, affordability and sustainability in better balance.

 Where does this leave Canada?
 The country’s energy sector is uniquely positioned to be a global leader in transforming energy systems and potentially, as a global supplier of choice for energy security.
 Updating and expanding the country’s energy infrastructure and production represents an unprecedented technical challenge, and opportunity, that will see trillions of dollars capital deployed.
-However, update it must if the country is the reclaim its competitive edge and get growth rates in line with the United States.

 At the 20th anniversary Calgary Energy Roundtable on Thursday, May 29th, a high-powered line-up of speakers will share their insights on these topics and how they are affecting the evolution of the Canadian energy sector and its role in the country’s, and the world’s, energy future.
 Topics will include: